-Similar to the 2015-2017 report, extreme prematurity was the largest category with 48% (35) of infant deaths falling into this group.
+Similar to the 2016-2018 report, extreme prematurity was the largest cause of death category with 51% (36) of infant deaths falling into this group.
 The mechanism of premature delivery of a high-risk infant varied and included Premature Rupture of Membranes (PROM), acute chorioamnionitis, infant affected by prolapsed cord, placental separation and incompetent cervix.
 Cause of death included complications related to extreme prematurity such as cardiac failure, perinatal asphyxia and coagulation defect.

-Congenital anomalies were listed as the reported cause of death in 22% (16) of cases from 2016-2018.
-The anomalies included: Trisomy 18, Edwards syndrome (respiratory failure), Patau syndrome, omphacele, cardiomegaly.
+Congenital anomalies were listed as the reported cause of death in 26% (18) of cases from 2017-2019.
+The anomalies included: Trisomy 13 (Patau syndrome) trisomy 18 (Edwards syndrome), trisomy 21 (Down syndrome), congenital heart malformations and other anomalies.

-The smallest category was SUDI with 8% (6) of cases, with all of the infant deaths occurring in the Post Neonatal Period (28-364 days).
-Half of these infants were born at term.
+The smallest category was SUDI with 8% (6) of cases, with all the infant deaths occurring in the Post Neonatal Period (28-364 days).
+Two of these infants were born at term.
 In all cases, potential sleep practice factors - sleep surfaces, sleep environments and sleep positions - were identified as potential contributors, and in many of the cases broader social complexities were also noted.